MLouedec/Demo_discrete_time_stability_proof/README.md

 A demonstration of a numerical method to prove the exponential stability of nonlinear high-dimensional discrete-time systems and to find positive invariant ellipsoids.
 It is related to the paper [Add a reference] There are two executable main files
-Dependencies: numpy, scipy, sympy, mathplotlib and codac
+Dependencies: numpy, scipy, sympy, matplotlib and codac

 ## main_guaranteed_computation.py